 Structural formulas and Chemical Equations should be drawn in Chem.
 Office or similar software.
 All symbols used must be clearly defined.

-If the number of symbols used is small, it is permissible to define these in the text where its first occur.
-If the number is large, a separate table of notation must be prepared Roman symbols should be listed in the table first, then Greek.
+If the number of symbols used is small, it is permissible to define these in the text where it first occurs.
+If the number is large, a separate table of notation must be prepared Roman symbols should be listed in the table first, tan Greek.

 Systems of Units